Quebec City, Quebec, Canada

 Le Clan

-In a heritage, 17th–century building in Old Quebec, lovingly set tables, featuring maple leaf plates by Wendat ceramic artist Line Gros–Louis, contrast with the tongue–in–cheek decor: a version of the Last Supper, with chef Stéphane Modat as Jesus dining with cartoon characters and Quebec luminaries and a wall of taxidermied jackalopes.
+In a heritage, 17th-century building in Old Quebec, lovingly set tables, featuring maple-leaf plates by Wendat ceramic artist Line Gros-Louis, contrast with the tongue-in-cheek decor: a version of the Last Supper, with chef Stéphane Modat as Jesus dining with cartoon characters and Quebec luminaries, and a wall of taxidermied jackalopes.
 The food and drink, however, are no joking matter.
-Modat pays homage to the province’s terroir with sure–handed treatments of seasonal products, like a pristine sea bass tartare with beluga lentils and finely diced pickle.
-Wine connoisseurs are in luck: decorated Master Sommelier Pier–Alexis Soulière has curated the international wine list.
+Modat pays homage to the province’s terroir with sure-handed treatments of seasonal products, like pristine Arctic char served with oyster mushrooms, rye and Jerusalem artichokes.
+Wine connoisseurs are in luck: Decorated Master Sommelier Pier-Alexis Soulière has curated the international wine list.
 Longlisted as part of Canada’s Best New Restaurants 2022.

 Arvi